pingcap/blog/2017-07-20-tidbinternal3.md

 1. The number of Replica in a Region should be correct

- When PD finds that the number of Replica for a Region doesn’t meet the requirement through the heartbeat of a Region Leader, it modifies the number through the Add/Remove Replica operations.
+ When PD finds that the number of Replica for a Region doesn't meet the requirement through the heartbeat of a Region Leader, it modifies the number through the Add/Remove Replica operations.
 This might occur when:

 + a node drops and loses all data, leading to the lack of Replica in some Regions.
 + a dropped node functions again and automatically joins in the cluster.
 In this case, there is a redundant Replica and needs to be removed.